 The image posted here is a great example of what the MagBox is capable of.
 We took it during an engagement photo shoot at Great Falls in Northern Virginia.
 One of the future brides proposed to the other at that famous natural landmark, and they wanted it in the background of their engagement photos.
 They particularly liked the idea of a sunset shoot, so we knew we would need to bring artificial lighting.
 Without it, it is not possible to get both the sunset-lit sky and the brides exposed properly.
 The former requires fairly dark exposure settings.
 There is not a lot of ambient light at dusk, so people typically require lighter exposures.
-Unless the photographer wants all of the shots to be silhouettes, they need to use dark settings and illuminate the couple with a flash.
+Unless a Washington, DC, wedding photographer wants all of the shots to be silhouettes, they need to use dark settings and illuminate the couple with a flash.

 We got the brides-to-be in position on Olmsted Island just as the sun was sinking below the hills on the Virginia side of the falls.
 We started by posing them in a very flattering and romantic way.
 We asked them to both face the camera.
 That works well when there is a considerable height difference between the fiancés.
 As you can see, the taller bride was able to hug her future spouse from behind without obscuring her own face.
 Then we set our camera exposure to the correct level for the sky and water behind them.
 Finally, we aimed the MagBox at the brides.
 We stood a bit to the left of them, so that the shorter woman’s shadow did not fall on her partner’s face.
 Once all of this was set, we took the picture.